edmondchensj/EVM-contract-history-aggregator/README.md

-# Historical Table and Graph Aggregator for EVM Project
+# Contract History Aggregator for EVM Project
 This repo is the final component of the Anomaly-based Detector for Northwestern University's EECS450 Final Project.

 ## Code Execution